-- 32. Subject to applicable law, an Authority may receive and raise monies from any legal source, including- - 30
+- 33. Subject to applicable law, an Authority may receive and raise monies from any legal source, as the Minister may prescribe with the concurrence of the Minister of 15 Finance, including-

-- (a) contract:
+- (a) contract for goods and services;

 - (b) loan;

 - (c) donor funding from inside or outside the Republic;

 - (d) interest;

 - (e) joint venture income;

-- 35

 - (f) fees, including, without limitation, fees related to-

-- (i) the granting of licences;

-- (ii) turnover;
+- (i) turnover;

-- (iii) rights granted by an Authority; or
+- (ii) rights granted by an Authority; or

-- (iv) services provided by an Authority;
+- (iii) services provided by an Authority;

-- (g) sale income; - (h) income from the development or leasing of its assets; - (i) concession payments: - (j) subsidies and loans from any organ of State; or - (k) appropriation by Parliament or a provincial legislature.
+- (g) sale income; - (h) income from the development or leasing of its assets; - (i) subsidies from any organ of state; or - (j) appropriation by Parliament or a provincial legislature.

-Security
+Security 30

-33. Without derogating from the objectives of this Act, an Authority may use any of its unencumbered assets as security for debt or other obligations, with the consent of the Minister and, if applicable, the MEC, but if the asset concerned is worth more than ten percent of the total assets of the Authority, also with the consent of the Minister of 50 Finance, used in accordance with the business and financial plan of the Authority as approved by the Minister.
+34. Without derogating from the objectives of this Act, an Authority may use any of its unencumbered assets as security for debt or other obligations, with the consent of the Cabinet and, if applicable, the relevant MEC.